-For further information on this exemption and to obtain details on how to apply please contact our section on the contact details provided below.
+For further information on this exemption and to obtain details on how to apply please contact us.

 A ratepayer is liable for the full non-domestic rate whether a property is wholly occupied or only partly occupied.
-Where a property is partly occupied for a short time Lancaster City Council has the discretion to award relief in respect of any unoccupied part subject to state aid limits.
-For further guidance on state aid please visit https://www.gov.uk/state-aid.
+Where a property is partly occupied for a short time we have the discretion to award relief in respect of any unoccupied part subject to state aid limits.
+For further guidance on state aid see www.gov.uk/state-aid.

-To apply for this relief you must contact the Business Rate Section as soon as partial occupancy begins.
+To apply for this relief you must contact us as soon as partial occupancy begins.
 An inspection of the premises will be arranged to confirm the partial occupancy.
 You may also be required to provide a plan of the premises so that the Valuation Office Agency can accurately apportion the rateable value between the occupied and unoccupied areas.

 Charities are entitled to relief from rates on any non-domestic property that is wholly or mainly used for charitable purposes.
 Relief is given at 80% of the bill.
 Local councils have discretion to give further relief on the remaining bill subject to state aid limits.